Contrastive vision-language learning with paraphrasing and negation: SemCLIP: Semantic CLIP with Paraphrasing and Negation

-In the experiments to follow, for simplicity and ease of analysis, we use $\alpha, \beta, \gamma \in \{0,1\}$ only.
-Future work with a focus on the optimization of our results may consider a fine-grained grid search over $\alpha, \beta, \gamma$, or the use of learned weights for the components of the loss.
-Some additional hyperparameters control the behavior of the projection mechanism: (a) \textit{num\_projection\_vectors (n)}: number of projection directions used; (b) \textit{normalize\_projections} (Bool): whether to $\ell2$-normalize the projections $\mathbf{p(t)}$ prior to the loss computation.
+\textbf{Hyperparameters:} In the experiments to follow, for simplicity and ease of analysis, we use $\alpha, \beta, \gamma \in \{0,1\}$ only.
+Future work with a focus on the optimization of our results may consider a fine-grained grid search over $\alpha, \beta, \gamma$.
+Some additional hyperparameters control the behaviour of the projection mechanism: \textit{num\_projection\_vectors} (\textit{n}) is the number of projection directions and \textit{normalize\_projections} (Bool) is used to normalize w.r.t. $\ell_2$ the projections ($\mathbf{p(t)}$) prior to the calculation of the loss.
 For simplicity, all our experiments use \(n \in \{1, 2\}\).
 This should provide intuitive visualizations to help interpret or debug the learned projections, although we do not investigate this in detail in this paper.
-Exploring other values for \(n\) is of course possible and left as an interesting direction for future work, investigating how projection dimensionality affects semantic representation or disentanglement.
-We also tested on projection normalization in all the experiments reported here.
-The projection vectors can be learnable too, although our experiments did not show an improvement with learnable projections.
-See Appendix C for ablation study on these hyperparameters.
+Exploring other values for \(n\) is of course possible and left as an interesting direction for future work to investigate how projection dimensionality affects semantic representation.
+We also evaluated projection normalization and projection polarity-basis initialisation in the experiments reported here (see Appendix \ref{apx:impl_details} for details).
+Finally, the projection vectors may be learnable, although our initial experiments did not show an improvement with learnable projections.
+See Appendix \ref{apx:ablation_studies} for ablation studies on these hyperparameters.

-\textbf{Architecture:} Figure \ref{fig:training_loss_scheme} illustrates the SemCLIP model and application of the combined loss function (Eq. \ref{eqn:total_train_loss}).
-We follow the CLIP architecture outlined in \cite{radford2021learning}, which is composed of two key components: a vision encoder and a transformer-based text encoder.
-We augment it only by incorporating the shared projection space defined above.
-We shall now discuss in more detail about our CLIP implementation.

-\textit{Vision Encoder:} We adopt a Vision Transformer (ViT-B/32) as the vision encoder, initialized with pretrained weights from LAION-2B \citep{Cherti2023-dk}.
-Our code adapts the standard OpenCLIP implementation from \citealt{ilharco_gabriel_2021_5143773}.
-We use the pretrained OpenCLIP models with frozen vision encoders during training.